 Our Vision Statement

-The vision of the Wichita Cancer Foundation is ensuring cancer patients receive the treatments needed while minimizing their financial burden.
+The vision of the Wichita Cancer Foundation is ensuring cancer patients receive the care they need while minimizing their financial burden.

 Our Mission Statement